MumetNgoding/Hackintosh-DELL-Vostro-5468/README.md

 * RealtekRTL8111.kext: Driver Ethernet for the Realtek RTL8111/8168 family
 * ThermalSolution.kext: driver for Signal Processing Controller for Intel(R) Xeon ( now IETM and B0D4 devices are correctly attached as reported by IORegistryExplorer )
 * USBMap.kext: For Mapping USB Port
-* VoodooI2C.kext: Fix Touchpad
 * VerbStub.kext: For Fix JackAudio with ComboJack
 * VirtualSMC.kext: Advanced Apple SMC emulator in the kernel
-* VoodooPS2Controller.kext: Enable Keyboard
+* VoodooPS2Controller.kext: Enable Keyboard and Touchpad
 * WhateverGreen.kext: Lilu plugin providing patches to select GPUs on macOS

 </details>